-- Improper behavior related to attendance, including excessive absenteeism, tardiness, leaving work early, extending break periods, or failure to report to work when scheduled.
+- 1. Improper behavior related to attendance, including excessive absenteeism, tardiness, leaving work early, extending break periods, or failure to report to work when scheduled.
 Failure to report sick or annual leave time used as required by Section 4.9 or falsifying a timecard or other DFA record or giving false information to anyone whose duty is to make such record. - 2.
-Displaying disrespectful, insubordinate, and/or inappropriate behaviors toward a DFA customer, employee, supervisor, manager or administrator. - 3.
-Refusing to do assigned work or failing to carry out the reasonable assignment of a supervisor, manager or administrator or being inattentive to duty, including sleeping on the job. - 4.
-Sexual harassment including, but not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal and physical conduct of a sexual nature or behaviors which create a hostile work environment. - 5.
-Examples include verbal harassment including, but not limited to, comments or questions about a person's sexual behavior, sexually oriented jokes, comments or questions about a person's body, and conversations with sexual innuendo, physical harassment including, but not limited to, unwelcome touching, fondling, patting, pinching, or kissing; and direct or implied threats to another that failure to cooperate with an inappropriate or sexual request or advance will result in negative employment consequences. - 6.
-Violating any DFA Policy or any office rule, procedure, regulation, guideline or directive established by management including failure to comply with the DFA Dress Code Policy, Section 3.9, or Equal Employment Opportunity Policy Section 2.2. - 7.
+Displaying disrespectful, insubordinate, and/or inappropriate behaviors toward a DFA customer, employee, supervisor, manager, or administrator. - 3.
+Refusing to do assigned work or failing to carry out the reasonable assignment of a supervisor, manager, or administrator, or being inattentive to duty, including sleeping on the job. - 4.
+Failing to satisfactorily perform one's job duties or other duties as assigned. - 5.
+Sexual harassment including, but not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal and physical conduct of a sexual nature or behaviors which create a hostile work environment.
+Examples include verbal harassment including, but not limited to, comments or questions about a person's sexual behavior, sexually oriented jokes, comments or questions about a person's hody, and conversations with sexual innuendo, physical harassment including, but not limited to, unwelcome touching, fondling, patting, pinching, or kissing; and direct or implied threats to another that failure to cooperate with an inappropriate or sexual request or advance will result in negative employment consequences. - 6.
+Violating any DFA Policy or any office work rule, procedure, regulation, guideline, or directive established by management. - 7.
 Fighting, engaging in horseplay, or acting in any manner which endangers the safety of oneself or others.
-This includes acts of violence as well as threats of violence, threatening or intimidating other
+This includes acts of violence as well as threats of violence, threatening or intimidating other persons, fighting, or instigating a fight, or horseplay or interfering in any way with the work of others or verbally abusing, physically attacking, or harassing any person.